Priyanka-2027/Priyanka-2027/README.md

 - 🔹 Preparing for **internship opportunities** in **AI & ML** and **Full-Stack Development**
 - 🔹 Participating in **hackathons** and **collaborative tech events** to enhance teamwork and problem-solving skills

-⭐ *Focused on merging AI with full-stack innovation to build real-world solutions.*
+⭐ *Focused on merging AI with full-stack innovation to build real-world solutions*

 ---